SathyaV99/Geospatial-Modeling-and-Genomic-Analysis-for-Climate-Adaptation/README.md

 # Genomic and Geographic Adaptations to Climate Change: A Comparative Study of Wild Yak, Takin, and High-Altitude Bovids

-* The project examines climate adaptation in high-altitude bovids—Wild Yak, Takin, and Water Buffalo—by integrating species distribution modeling with comparative genomics.
+This project investigates how high-altitude bovids—Wild Yak, Takin, and Water Buffalo—adapt to climate change.
+It combines species distribution modeling and comparative genomics to find out:

-* The study focuses on the effects of climate change on habitat suitability and the genetic adaptations that support survival in extreme environments.
-* Machine learning techniques, including Random Forest, are applied using Python and R to analyze occurrence records, environmental variables, spatial jittering, and centroid tracking for predicting current and future habitats.
-* Genomic analyses employ tools such as Mash for genome-wide similarity, InterProScan for protein domain annotation, ProteinOrtho for ortholog identification, and GO enrichment to reveal key adaptive signals.
-* The results indicate that while wild yak habitats are expected to contract and shift to higher altitudes, takin habitats may expand, providing valuable insights for conservation strategies.
+* Where their habitats are now and where they'll likely shift in the future

+* What genes and protein functions help them survive in extreme environments

+It uses Python and R with machine learning (Random Forest), spatial analysis (centroid tracking, jittering), and genomic tools like Mash, InterProScan, ProteinOrtho, and GO enrichment.

+**Key finding:**
+* Wild yak habitats are shrinking and moving uphill.
+Takin habitats are expanding.
+These results help guide future conservation efforts.

 ![image](https://github.com/user-attachments/assets/dfb5b206-fa64-4ac6-9397-ed88ebc2df1b)